Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): The Problem

-\figref{fig:rsl-intro-unsound} illustrates a simplified version of a heuristic used by RSL-Viper, which makes inlining \unsound.
-The commented-out specifications for \code{read1} and \code{read2} just serve to illustrate successful modular verification and are not (partial) annotations provided by a user.
-RSL-Viper automates the RSL logic~\cite{VafeiadisN13}, which associates an invariant---here represented by the predicate instance \code{P(l)}---with each atomic memory location \code{l}.
+\figref{fig:rsl-intro-unsound} illustrates a simplified version of a heuristic used by \rslviper{}, which makes inlining \unsound.
+The commented-out specifications for \code{read1} and \code{read2} just serve to illustrate successful modular verification and are not (partial) annotations provided by a user. \rslviper{} automates the RSL logic~\cite{VafeiadisN13}, which associates an invariant---here represented by the predicate instance \code{P(l)}---with each atomic memory location \code{l}.
 The logic provides two proof rules for atomic reads (the complete RSL logic is more intricate).
-In one rule, the invariant is consumed (before the location is read) and instead an assertion that depends on the read value is obtained (after the read).
-In the other rule, the right to perform such an exchange via a (future) atomic read is retained by not consuming the invariant, and thus, not obtaining an assertion for the read value.
-RSL-Viper's proof strategy always attempts to apply the first proof rule before considering the second proof rule, that is, performs the exchange when possible.
-In our example, this greedy approach causes verification of the inlined program to fail because the first read consumes the invariant, such that no exchange can happen for the second read, and we do not obtain the assertion $\mathcal{A}(\code{b})$ for the read value.
+In one rule, the invariant is consumed (before the location is read) and instead an assertion that depends on the read value is obtained (after the read)\gaurav{; this rule must be applied to verify \code{read2} modularly w.r.t.\ its (commented-out) annotation}.
+In the other rule, no resource is consumed, and therefore the right to perform such an exchange via a (future) atomic read is retained by keeping the invariant (and thus, no assertion is obtained for the read value)\gaurav{; this rule must be applied to verify \code{read1} modularly w.r.t.\ its (commented-out) annotation}. \rslviper{}'s proof strategy always attempts to apply the first proof rule before considering the second proof rule, that is, performs the exchange when possible.
+In our example, this greedy approach causes verification of the inlined program to fail because the first read consumes the invariant, such that no exchange can happen for the second read, and we do not obtain the assertion $\code{A(b)}$ for the read value.
 However, the program can be verified modularly by \emph{not} passing the invariant to method \code{read1} such that the heuristic is prevented from performing the exchange for the first read.
 In~\figref{fig:rsl-intro-unsound}, the commented-out annotations for \code{read1} and \code{read2} serve to illustrate the annotation for this modular proof and the corresponding proof outline for \code{r} is shown in blue.
-The fact that the program can be verified modularly while verification of the inlined program fails shows that the proof search heuristic of RSL-Viper causes inlining to be \unsound.
+The fact that the program can be verified modularly while verification of the inlined program fails shows that the proof search heuristic of \rslviper{} causes inlining to be \unsound.
 The inlined program is correct and could be verified manually by applying the proof rule that exchanges the resources only for the second read operation, which demonstrates that the issue is, again, caused by heuristics for proof automation.